spiarh/susecon2020/documentation/instructions.md

 Note: In the real-world, it's very unlikely that we would expose mariadb through the frontend but this was just more convenient for the lab.

-For our first policy we will only start with `L3 label-based` network policies.

 Create a file `mariadb-l3.yaml`